Kshitiz-Mhto/Blog-with-github/_posts/2022-07-19-my-first-blog-post.md

 Lets break down the word `Version Control System` into

 - Version ---> The state or the snapshot of particular instance of time of any matter.
-- Control ---> A mechanism {[a sort of ]}(#) that controls and manage the version history.
+- Control ---> A mechanism [a sort of ] that controls and manage the version history.
-- System ---> We all know the organized or not sort of organized functioning being that combines above `TWO keyword` to work as a fully functioning as single unit.
+- System ---> components that are organized for serving common purpose.

 Now, let's talk about the `Version Control` ie,
 ```
-The practice of tracking down or mapping the every change a developer made to a project from the begining to end of the project, Actually a project is not considered as finished.
-[About tools we will further look into in couple of minutes.
+The practice of tracking down or mapping the every change a developer made to a project from the begining to end of the project, Actually a project is never considered as finished.
+It allow software teams track changes to the code, while enhancing communication and collaboration between team members [About tools we will further look into in couple of minutes.
 OK]
 ```
 <br>